Email and Digital Marketing

 Article: 000039493

-Updated: November 27, 2023
+Updated: February 27, 2026

 Why you can see multiple DKIM signatures (double DKIM signing) in your DMARC reporting when you use self-authentication

-A DMARC policy allows for domain owners to assert several things in their policy record.
+A DMARC policy allows domain owners to assert several things in their policy record.
 One of these things is where to send reports if a message sent by your domain fails authentication.
-There are many third-party reporting agencies that help domain owners parse these reports to determine where non-compliant emails are sending from.
+There are many third-party reporting agencies that help domain owners parse these reports to determine where non-compliant emails are being sent from.
 While Constant Contact makes every effort to ensure that all of your emails are delivered in accordance with the industry standards for authentication, we've seen some reporting agencies have issues parsing messages when more than one DKIM signature is present.

 How Constant Contact signs email